The best Black Friday deals 2018

 £1,349 £1,199 at Currys

-This powerful gaming PC is a great deal for Black Friday.
+This powerful gaming PC is a great deal for Cyber Monday.
 It's equipped with an Nvidia GeForce GTX 1070 - the king of mid-range graphics cards - plus 16GB RAM and a 1TB HDD.
 It'll handle demanding games with aplomb.

 View Deal